danjferguson/devsecops/how-to/start-git.md

 `git pull`

-After saving changes (Ctrl S) to file being worked, do a Git Commit, a is for all, m is message-limit yourself 140 char:
+After saving changes (Ctrl S) to all files you have modified, do a Git Commit, `-a` is for all, `-m` is message (50 character limit)

 `git commit -a -m "insert commit message here"`

+If you just want to commit a single file you have modified enter the path of the filename instead of the `-a`

+`git commit <path-of-file> -m "commit message"`

 Post these changes to the repository via Git Push: